WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-29-upgrade-microservice-from-net-5-to-net-6.md

 <script src="https://gist.github.com/WolfgangOfner/222a8efdf198b0af9271d1eeb5f4761a.js"></script>

+The RoutePrefix property allows you to configure the route to the Swagger UI.
+Setting it to string.Empty configures the application to display the Swagger UI when no URL is entered.

 If you don't want to update the configuration and use Swagger as always, all you have to do is update the XML comment section in the .csproj from .net5.0 to .net6.0.

 ## Run the updated CI Pipeline